Date: 27 June 2015. Take Small Bites

 Mermaids exist, or at least pretty

 girls who go swimming.
-You won't meet her at the dock tied to an
+You will not meet her at the dock tied to an

 Did old friends stop by to